Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzePrebuiltDocument.md

-# Analyze a general document
+# Analyze with the prebuilt document model

-This sample demonstrates how to extract text, tables, styles, selection marks like radio buttons, entities, key-value pairs, and layout information from general documents, without the need to train a model.
+This sample demonstrates how to analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.